-Anxiety disorders, cognitive-behavior therapy, prediction of treatment outcome, especially by family relationship factors (expressed emotion), and identification and dissemination of empirically supported psychological interventions.
+Anxiety disorders, cognitive-behavior therapy, prediction of treatment outcome, especially by family relationship factors (expressed emotion).

 PSYC 704 Research Methods in Clinical Psychology

 PSYC 709, Clinical Seminar: Empirically Supported Treatments